 Emphasize that for every wrongly convicted person there is an actual perpetrator who has escaped justice and remains a threat to our public safety.
-Don't blame the police, but suggest that there are more modern practices that have been proven to work better than current police procedures.
+Point out that there are more modern practices that have been proven to work better than current police procedures.
 Say that we owe it to the victim, as well as the whole community, to find and punish the real criminal.
 For example:

 The whole point of this legislation is to protect you from crime.
 A lot of other jurisdictions get better evidence from suspects and witnesses by requiring that all police questioning be electronically recorded.
 It protects the innocent and makes it easier to convict the guilty.
-Technology has changed rapidly and we should take advantage of it.
+Technology has changed rapidly, and we should take advantage of it.